LcMrc/GrowthRates/README.md

 Briefly, we perform stochastic simulations of population dynamics using different growth patterns (Baranyi, Gompertz, Logistic and Richards).

+To compile C code, open a terminal, change the working directory to where the code is, compile the code using the command g++ followed by the file name of the code (e.g., g++ Baranyi.c) and run the code using the executable (e.g., ./ExecutableFileName.out)

 The source code is freely available under the GNU GPLv3 license.

 If you find this code useful for your research, please cite the associated reference, "Challenges and pitfalls of inferring microbial growth rates from lab cultures", by Ana-Hermina Ghenu, Loïc Marrec and Claudia Bank.